jazzband/djangorestframework-simplejwt/README.rst

 Token types
 -----------

-Simple JWT provides a number of token types which can be used for authorization.
+Simple JWT provides two different token types which can be used to prove authentication.
 In a token's payload, its type can be identified by the value of its token type claim, which is "token_type" by default.
-This may have a value of "access", "refresh", or "sliding".
+This may have a value of "access", "sliding", or "refresh" however refresh tokens are not considered valid for authentication at this time.
 The claim name used to store the type can be customized by changing the ``TOKEN_TYPE_CLAIM`` setting.

 By default, Simple JWT expects an "access" token to prove authentication.
-The expected token type is determined by the value of the ``AUTH_TOKEN_CLASS`` setting.
-This setting contains a dot path to a token class and is normally set to ``'rest_framework_simplejwt.tokens.AccessToken'``.
-At present, the only other possible value for this setting is ``'rest_framework_simplejwt.tokens.SlidingToken'``.
+The allowed auth token types are determined by the value of the ``AUTH_TOKEN_CLASSES`` setting.
+This setting contains a list of dot paths to token classes.
+It includes the ``'rest_framework_simplejwt.tokens.AccessToken'`` dot path by default but may also include the ``'rest_framework_simplejwt.tokens.SlidingToken'`` dot path.
+Either or both of those dot paths may be present in the list of auth token classes.
+If they are both present, then both of those token types may be used to prove authentication.

 Sliding tokens
 --------------